RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 Now we need to customise this image, we're going to do the following:

 * Permit root login over ssh
-* Reset the root password to "redhat"
+* Reset the root password to a secure one

 Install libguestfs-tools so we can modify the image: